DaveVoorhis/EnterpriseExemplar/README.md

 Working and work-in-progress illustration of a database-driven enterprise application backend, frontend, integration tests and Docker deployment.

+The application demonstrates 'Demo' records that can be created, read, updated, deleted and searched.
+User roles and permissions can be edited and defined.

 NOTE: Since this is work in progress, at any time there may be broken, partly working or parts-all-over-the-workbench components.
 Currently, the `selenium_tests` subproject is mostly parts-on-the-workbench.